mgondan/rolog/README.md

 3. Please make sure you have a `git` client on your computer, the one recommended by RStudio is https://git-scm.com/download/win.
 As before, please allow the program to change the `PATH` so that `git.exe` is found.

+4. Start SWI-Prolog and install the `rologpp` library.
+This one enables invoking R from Prolog, i.e., the other way round.

+`pack_install(rologpp).`

-4. Start RStudio _as administrator_ and install the two libraries `Rcpp` and `RInside`.
+5. Start RStudio _as administrator_ and install the two libraries `Rcpp` and `RInside`.

 `install.packages("Rcpp")`

 `install.packages("RInside")`

-5. Restart/Open R or RStudio to take the change in the `PATH` into effect, then
+6. Restart/Open R or RStudio to take the change in the `PATH` into effect, then

 `install.packages("devtools")` (if needed)